-The Americas Best Value Inn Covered Wagon is located at the crossroads of US Highway 18 and US Highway 85.
+The Covered Wagon Motel is located at the crossroads of US Highway 18 and US Highway 85.

 As you take your first steps around Paleo Park, tension and pressure just seem to drift away ... children can romp and play.
 The air is clean and the skies are clear.
 Excitement and adventure is part of each moment.
 While hiking to fossil sites you'll enjoy beautiful scenery and may see antelope, deer, birds, flowers and grasses, that are native to the area.